temporalio/documentation/docs/application-development-guide.md

   You can also use a Side Effect or an Activity to process the map instead.
 - Call an external API, conduct a file I/O operation, talk to another service, etc. (Use an Activity for these.)

-Additionally the Temporal Go SDK offers APIs to handle equivalent Go constructs:
+The Temporal Go SDK has APIs to handle equivalent Go constructs:

 - `workflow.Now()` This is a replacement for `time.Now()`.
 - `workflow.Sleep()` This is a replacement for `time.Sleep()`.